bienvenuushindi/sharingan/README.md

 #### Additionally, run this if you want to test the app:

 > Note: Make sure your server is running in test mode.
-You can achieve that running the following command
+You can run the following command to enter the test mode
 ```bash command
 rails s -e test
 ```